-Hydration should be top priority for seniors (and anyone else) when dealing with diarrhea.
-Dehydration from diarrhea can potentially be fatal in older adults and children, so drink plenty of water, coconut water (no sugar added), broths, and electrolyte solutions.
-Drinking consistently, in small amounts may be easier on upset stomachs.
+Hydration should be top priority for seniors when dealing with diarrhea.
+Dehydration from diarrhea can potentially be fatal in older adults and young children, so drink plenty of water, coconut water (no sugar added), broths, and electrolyte solutions.
+Don’t feel that you have to drink a ton all at once, drinking small amounts consistently may be easier on upset stomachs.

 On the flip side, avoid dehydrating beverages like coffee, alcohol and soda while experiencing diarrhea.

 Stay away from foods that are high in fat and insoluble fiber as well as spicy foods as these can be hard on your digestive system.
 Instead, stick to foods that are nourishing and easy to digest, like bananas, unsweetened applesauce, and broth-based soups and stews.